TrineSiewEngelund/Scandeemotion/README.md

 In the Google Colab notebook *Scandeemotion.ipynb*, you will find the code.

-Before starting, you must download the dataset from the XED dataset [here](https://github.com/Helsinki-NLP/XED/tree/master/Projections).
+Before starting, you must download the dataset from the [XED dataset](https://github.com/Helsinki-NLP/XED/tree/master/Projections).
 You have to download the following files:
 * da-projections.tsv
 * no-projections.tsv
 * sv-projections.tsv